kimasaki/kimasaki.github.io/about.md

 permalink: /about/
 ---

 I am a Test Engineer at Google.
 I am also member of [Seattle IT Japanese Professionals](http://sijp.org).
 I am from Kuamoto, Japan.
+I also teaches computer science in my spare time.

 ## Work

-At Kirkland office, I am working on Mobile testing.
+At Belleve office, I am working on Chrome testing.

 ![Google]({{ site.baseurl }}/images/google.jpg)